Updated: Sep 2

 With over half a million Americans experiencing homelessness, homelessness is just as urgent as it is complex.
 Climate change intersects with housing insecurity—not only harming those already experiencing homelessness, but also exacerbating the causes of homelessness.
 Recognizing that climate justice is an integral part of ending homelessness once and for all is an important first step.
 At Breaktime, we are committed to working with our community to address the root causes of climate change in a way that is just, equitable, and inclusive.

-This article was written by Tony Shu (Breaktime Co-founder) with support from Alex Koller (Breaktime Coordinator).
+This article was written by Tony Shu (Breaktime Co-founder).